Ukraine's first Oscar hailed as reminder of war's horrors as Russian drones strike buildings

 The AP team of Chernov, photographer Evgeniy Maloletka and producer Vasilisa Stepanenko arrived an hour before Russia began bombing the port city.
 Two weeks later, they were the last journalists working for an international outlet in the city, sending crucial dispatches to the outside world showing civilian casualties of all ages, the digging of mass graves, the bombing of a maternity hospital and the sheer extent of the devastation.

-A joint production of AP and PBS' "Frontline," statuettes were awarded to Chernov, producer and editor Michelle Mizner and producer Raney Aronson-Rath.
+The documentary was a joint production of AP and PBS' "Frontline."
+Statuettes were awarded to Chernov, producer and editor Michelle Mizner and producer Raney Aronson-Rath.
 The Oscar — and nomination — was a first for both Chernov, an AP video journalist, and the 178-year-old news organization.
-This was the third nomination and first win for "Frontline."
+It was the first win for "Frontline" after two previous nominations.

 Police officer Volodymyr Nikulin, who is featured prominently in the film as he helped the crew cover the story and ultimately escape Mariupol as Russian forces closed in, said he was happy the movie had won the prestigious award.